clearbit/clearbit-go/README.md

 Package clearbit provides a client for using the Clearbit API.

+## Maintenance Status

+This repository is currently not actively maintained.
+If you're looking to integrate with Clearbit's API we recommend looking at the HTTP requests available in our documentation at [clearbit.com/docs](https://clearbit.com/docs)

 ## Usage

 To use one of the Clearbit APIs you'll first need to create a client by calling the `NewClient` function.